We’re all about sharing

-The Riverside Art Museum (RAM) manages The Cheech Marin Center for Chicano Art & Culture of the Riverside Art Museum, set to open on May 8, 2022.
+Joining the RAM family on June 18, 2022 is The Cheech Marin Center for Chicano Art & Culture.
 A public-private partnership between RAM, the City of Riverside, and comedian Cheech Marin—one of the world’s foremost collectors of Chicano art—The Cheech will be the “center of Chicano art, not only for painting, but for sculpture, photography, and video arts.”
 The 61,420-square-foot center will house hundreds of paintings, drawings, photographs, and sculptures by artists including Patssi Valdez, Sandy Rodriguez, Carlos Almaraz, Frank Romero, and Gilbert “Magú” Luján.

 Location & Parking

 The Riverside Art Museum is located at 3425 Mission Inn Ave., Riverside, CA, 92501, on the corner of Mission Inn Ave. and Lime St.

 Metered street and lot parking is available along Mission Inn Ave.
-Parking is free on weekdays after 5:00 p.m. and on weekends and holidays.
-Click here for a map of parking areas located downtown.
+Click here for more information and a map of parking areas located downtown.

 Many large-scale downtown events occur along Mission Inn Ave. throughout the year.
 Please be advised that street closures regularly take place during these events, e.g., Festival of Lights, Dia de los Muertos, etc., which will affect parking and drop-off/pick-up.
 We thank you for your understanding.